 - Date formats

-The Main Differences of Translation vs Localization
+The Main Differences between Translation vs Localization

 The main difference between translation and localization is that localization takes the process a step further by accounting for cultural differences.
 Localization can help aid in meeting cultural expectations, which can be especially important for making entertainment content, products, or an ad campaign succeed in a new market.

 Very direct translation services are more often used for very serious texts where it is of the utmost importance to retain an original meaning, such as with a medical text.
-Both processes play an important role in increasing the reach of language, but knowing how to use each process to their advantage is key.
+Both processes play an important role in increasing the reach of language, but knowing how to use each process to its advantage is key.